KissYourDad/KissYourDad/README.md

-- Sup, I am @KissYourDad
-- Interested in a shit ton of things.
 - Currently learning Chinese and German.
 - You can reach me basically on PT, Discord, BattleNet, Patreon.
 (Ask First For My Socials.)
 - Any/All pronouns, I do not care.